 Santa Ana, California

 Partner has a strong presence in Orange County, California.
-As the hub of financial and banking services in Orange County, Irvine has attracted start ups as well as large national banks.
-The Partner Irvine office provides Phase I Environmental Site Assessments, Phase II Environmental testing, Property Condition Assessments, and Asbestos Surveys in support of commercial real estate transactions.
-Rob Vaughn, REA and Terry Dungan head the Irvine team, each with over 20 years of experience in environmental consulting and residential and commerical construction respectively.
-Sean Rakhshani heads up remediation and government work for the Irvine team.
+As the hub of financial and banking services in Orange County, Santa Ana has attracted start ups as well as large national banks.
+The Partner Santa Ana office, previously in Irvine, provides Phase I Environmental Site Assessments, Phase II Environmental testing, Property Condition Assessments, and Asbestos Surveys in support of commercial real estate transactions.
+Rob Vaughn, REA and Terry Dungan head the Santa Ana team, each with over 20 years of experience in environmental consulting and residential and commerical construction respectively.

 Partner is the national leader in Phase I Environmental Site Assessments by volume.
 Most reports are performed to meet the standards of ASTM E1527-13.
 Partner often customizes reports to meet individual client or agency lender's (Fannie Mae, Freddie Mac) requirements.
 Our Irvine staff is familiar with the small but important differences between city requirements in Orange County, such as the processes to obtain country records.